 Perspectives on Sexual and Reproductive Health

-We encourage authors to fully consider and present the larger practice and research implications of their work, bearing in mind the limitations of their research.
-In particular, to avoid overreaching their data, authors should avoid using causal language in discussing results of empirical work; words to use cautiously include “effect,” “impact,” “influence” and “factor.”
+We encourage authors to fully consider and present the policy, practice and research implications of their work, bearing in mind the limitations of their research.
+In particular, so as not to overreach their data, authors should avoid using causal language in discussing results of empirical work; words to use cautiously include “effect,” “impact,” “influence” and “factor.”
 We encourage authors of descriptive studies to discuss various possible interpretations of their findings and how future research might be able to build on them to inform policies or programs.

 We receive manuscripts with the understanding that they are not under consideration elsewhere and that the substance of the data or analysis has not been published previously.
 Submissions undergo a two-tiered review.
-They are screened initially by the editorial staff for overall quality and interest; about 40% are rejected at this stage, and the author is notified within about two months of submission.
-The surviving submissions undergo double-blind peer review by at least two experts in the field.
+They are screened initially by the editorial staff for overall quality and interest; manuscripts that the editors consider potentially publishable undergo double-blind peer review by at least two experts in the field.
 Authors of articles sent for review can expect to receive critiques of their manuscript about three months after submission, with guidance from the editors as to whether to proceed with a revision.
+Roughly 20% of submissions are eventually accepted for publication.

-We expect manuscripts to be double-spaced, with pages numbered.
-The title page should include the names, titles and affiliations of all authors; we limit the number of authors to eight.
-(Multicenter clinical studies may have up to 10 authors.)
+Manuscripts should be double-spaced, with pages numbered.
+The title page should include the names, titles and affiliations of all authors; this page will not be included in copies of manuscripts that are sent for peer review.
+We limit the number of authors to eight; the exception is that multicenter clinical studies may have up to 10 authors.

 Use active voice when writing the text.
 Stick to plain English, and avoid jargon known only to academic or professional subspecialties.
 In particular, describe the study’s methodology clearly and simply, keeping in mind that some readers may not be familiar with specific statistical techniques.
 Dispense with arcane acronyms as well as brand names; if brand names are important to the research, give them on first mention in the methodology section, then use generic designations.